adriangb/xpresso/docs/tutorial/minimal_app.md

 !!! info "Info"
     Swagger UI is a collection of HTML and scripts that serve as a frontend to an OpenAPI specification.
-    Swagger gives you an interactive UI where you can send requests and get responses from your backend, all based on the OpenAPI specification that XPresso automatically builds for you.
+    Swagger gives you an interactive UI where you can send requests and get responses from your backend, all based on the OpenAPI specification that Xpresso automatically builds for you.

-Since we didn't give XPresso much info on the endpoint function's return value (it is implicitly `None`) and there is no request body, there isn't much information in OpenAPI.
+Since we didn't give Xpresso much info on the endpoint function's return value (it is implicitly `None`) and there is no request body, there isn't much information in OpenAPI.
-In later chapters, you will see how we can give XPresso more information.
+In later chapters, you will see how we can give Xpresso more information.

 [Swagger UI]: https://swagger.io/tools/swagger-ui/